techidaily/site-facebook/source/_posts/accessing-your-visual-archive-on-fb-download-made-simple.md

  Here's how to use the easy built-in Facebook photo downloader to download all your Facebook photos:

-1. Head to Facebook settings on your desktop browser or use the link[facebook.com/settings](https://www.facebook.com/settings) .
+1. Head to Facebook settings on your desktop browser or use the link [facebook.com/settings](https://www.facebook.com/settings) .
 2. Click**Your Facebook information** in the sidebar.
 3. Select**Download your information** .
 ![Your information page on Facebook web](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/facebook-your-information-page.jpg)